mathiasertl/fabric-webbuilders/README.md

 * ``dest``: The destination filename.
 * ``files``: A list of files to minify.
-Due to the complexity of the parameter this can only be given on the command line.
+Due to the complexity of the parameter this can only be given as a constructor argument.

   Elements of the list can either be a simple string, in which case the file is used verbatim.
 If an element is a dictionary, it can contains a ``src_dir`` (default: ``.``) and a list of